 A Load of Bull: The Moor is killed by a bull during the attack on Panama in the epilogue, many years after.

-Animals Not to Scale: The kraken that attacks El Trinidad, must be considered a giant squid, (Or a colossal squid alternatively, but that would put it under Misplaced Wildlife), is way larger than Real Life giant squid.
-Actually, the first to appear is not that far off, in past observations of giant squid, hte mantle was sometimes put as twenty feet, although the common consensus today is that it will rearly grow larger than six feet, but the second is way beyond any considerations, with the eye alone being five feet across, and the tentacles thick as tree trunks.
-This is actually the only scene in the book that would not happen in Real Life.
-On the opposite, the crocodiles described, seem somewhat smaller than in Real Life, Hunter mentions that the crocodiles in Jamaica rarely grow beyond 4 feet, and that the one five feet long must come from the mainland.
-Actually, the species of crocodile in Jamaica, the American crocodile, gan grow to a whopping twenty feet on the mainland, and does rarely some 13 feet in the Caribbean, but the fact remains, that Hunters figures would be more correct if put in meters, rather than feet.
-Possibly a simple mistake from Crichton, failing to recognize between meters and feet, athough that would seemunusual for a man so keen on showing his work.
+Animals Not to Scale: The kraken that attacks El Trinidad that must be considered a giant squid, (or a colossal squid alternatively, but that would put it under Misplaced Wildlife), is way larger than a Real Life giant squid.
+Actually, the first to appear is not that far off.
+In past observations of giant squid, the mantle was sometimes estimated at twenty feet, although the common consensus today is that it will rarely grow larger than six feet.
+The second kraken appearance, however, is way beyond any Real Life animal, with the eye alone being five feet across, and the tentacles as thick as tree trunks.
+On the opposite, the crocodiles described later in the book seem somewhat smaller than in Real Life.
+Hunter mentions that the crocodiles in Jamaica rarely grow beyond 4 feet, and that the one five feet long must come from the mainland.
+Actually, the species of crocodile in Jamaica, the American crocodile, can grow to a whopping twenty feet on the mainland, and rarely some actually do grow to 13 feet in the Caribbean, but the fact remains that Hunter's estimations would be more correct if expressed in meters rather than feet.
+Possibly a simple mistake from Crichton, failing to recognize between meters and feet, although this would seem unusual for a man so keen on showing his work.

-Bad Boss: While, despite everything else, he is not one of the worst bosses, when Cazalla realizes his captives has escaped, he immediately lets out his anger on a Spanish soldier nearby, knocking him down.
+Bad Boss: While, he is not one of the worst bosses despite everything else, when Cazalla realizes his captives have escaped, he immediately misplaces his anger on a Spanish soldier nearby, knocking him down.

 Bears Are Bad News: Subverted to hell and back by a bear, appearing for a short sequence in Port Royal.
 It is just a bear baiting outside the inn, and the helpless bear is tormented by children and whores, doomed to die a painful death.
 This happened in Real Life.